Multimodal Financial Foundation Models (MFFMs): Progress, Prospects, and Challenges

 \end{itemize}

 Multimodal financial data can refer to a combination of the above uni-modal data.
 For instance, Earning Conference Calls (ECCs) consist of two modalities: the audio of a presentation and its textual transcripts.
+Multimodal financial data has several unique characteristics, including data streaming, low signal-to-noise ratio (Low-SNR), and semistructured formats \cite{de2018advances}.
 We list the common types in Table~\ref{tab:multimodal_data} and describe them in the following subsections.